ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ---
 layout: page
 title: Set-OutlookSignatures Benefactor Circle
-subtitle: Central management and deployment of Outlook text signatures and out of office messages
+subtitle: Centrally manage and deploy email signatures and out of office replies for Outlook and Exchange
 description: Set-OutlookSignatures Benefactor Circle.
-Central management and deployment of Outlook text signatures and out of office messages.
+The open source gold standard to centrally manage and deploy email signatures and out of office replies for Outlook and Exchange.
 image:
   path: "/assets/images/set-outlooksignatures benefactor circle opengraph1200x630.png"
   height: 1200